422 Bath Road

 Falmouth, ME 04105

 An old-fashioned hardy shrub rose, covered in fragrant single white flowers in early summer, repeat-blooming; tall, upright habit with some suckering, hardy and resistant to disease, makes a great specimen shrub; needs full sun and well-drained soil

 White Rugosa Rose features showy fragrant white flowers with yellow eyes at the ends of the branches from late spring to late summer, which emerge from distinctive shell pink flower buds.
 The flowers are excellent for cutting.
 The fruits are showy orange hips carried in abundance from early to late fall.
-It has dark green foliage which emerges burgundy in spring.
+It has dark green deciduous foliage which emerges burgundy in spring.
 The glossy oval compound leaves turn an outstanding scarlet in the fall.
 The spiny purple bark adds an interesting dimension to the landscape.

 White Rugosa Rose is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 White Rugosa Rose is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use